John McTiernan: Later career

 McTiernan then directed the 2002 film Rollerball, a science fiction remake starring Chris Klein, Jean Reno, and LL Cool J. The second remake in a row of a Norman Jewison's film to be directed by McTiernan, Rollerball was panned by critics.
 Time Out's Trevor Johnson described it as "a checklist shaped by a 15-year-old mallrat: thrashing metal track, skateboards, motorbikes, cracked heads and Rebecca Romijn with her top off", and Ebert called it "an incoherent mess, a jumble of footage in search of plot, meaning, rhythm and sense".
 The film was a box-office flop, earning a worldwide total of $26m compared to a production budget of $70m.
 In 2014, the Los Angeles Times listed the film as one of the most expensive box office flops of all time.

-As of now, his most recent feature film project was the 2003 thriller Basic with John Travolta and Samuel L. Jackson.
+As of 2026, his most recent feature film project was the 2003 thriller Basic with John Travolta and Samuel L. Jackson.
 The film was another box-office bomb for McTiernan, and reviews were mostly negative.
 Roger Ebert gave it one star out of four, saying it was "not a film that could be understood" and that "If I were to see it again and again, I might be able to extract an underlying logic from it, but the problem is, when a movie's not worth seeing twice, it had better get the job done the first time through."
 Leonard Maltin's Movie Guide gave it two stars out of four and said the film "keeps adding layers of confusion so that it becomes less interesting as it goes along!
 The final 'twist' seems to negate the entire story, like a bad shaggy-dog joke."